sourav1211/java_interview/readme.md

 # Java Interview Question and Answer (By Fazle Rabbi)
 #### 1. What is Serialization and deserialization ?</br>
+**Answer:** Serialization is a mechanism of converting the state of an object into a byte stream file on a file or any local memory or database.
+Deserialization is the reverse process where the byte stream is used to recreate the actual Java object memory.
+Implementation of Serializable interface which is a marker interface a class will able create byte stream.
 -----------------------------
 #### 2. Polymorphism  in java ?
 How can we achieve Polymorphism  ?</br>
 **Answer:**